 Playdome at BC Place Stadium

 Billed as Canada’s largest indoor carnival and midway, Playdome’s amusement rides arguably make it Vancouver’s most exciting indoor place to be at the end of Spring Break.

 Conveniently held in March during the school Spring Break most years, and very conveniently held indoors in a month with typically lots of rain, the attraction is like Playland at the PNE, or a carnival in a shopping mall parking lot, except that it’s indoors, dry and inside BC Place Stadium, which itself is kind of cool.

 When is Playdome

 Most years Playdome takes place for a week or so during the school Spring Break period.
 It didn’t happen in 2019, however, but was going take place in March 2020, but then didn’t in the end.
-This year it was going to run from Friday, March 20th, until Saturday, March 28th.
+Last year it was going to run from Friday, March 20th, until Saturday, March 28th.
 Due to concerns about the coronavirus, however, the event was cancelled.
 When it will next take place is to be determined.

 The carnival was going to run from March 22nd to 26th this year from 10 am until 9 pm, from 10 am until 10 pm on the Fridays and Saturday of March 20th, 21st and 27th, and from 10 am to 8 pm on Saturday March 28th.